Hit and Run Accident Charges

 How To Prove It Is Not You

 The best way to dodge criminal penalties is to hire one of the best car accident attorneys.
-If you are in Los Angeles you can get in touch with our car accident lawyer Los Angeles.
+If you are in the LA area you can get in touch with our car accident lawyer in Los Angeles.
 We will help you understand and get you the compensation you deserve.

 Criminal Penalties For Fleeing The Car Accident Scene

 It is advisable immediately after being involved in a car accident that you contact the best lawyer for car accidents.
 The penalties for a hit and run are not the same in every state in America; they vary in each state, a traffic collision lawyer in Los Angeles can help you understand those criminal penalties.
 Multiple states in the US will group the hit and run penalties as either misdemeanors or felonies depending on the circumstances of the accident.
 A felony hit and run in most states can be described as fleeing the scene of the car accident where someone may have suffered an injury, whether the injured party is a pedestrian or was inside the car during the car accident.
 To avoid a car lawsuit the best thing to do is to get in contact with a injury lawyer in Los Angeles.
 The consequences of a hit and run felony can be very severe.
 Many states have fines that range between $5000 and $20000.
 There is a very high chance you can face a car accident lawsuit and face jail time as punishment for a hit and run felony.
 Depending on the circumstances of the car accident and the resulting injuries in some of the states a hit and run felony can be punishable with jail time of up to 15 years in prison.
 Remember if you get injured during the accident it is important that you call your injury lawyer.
 There is a chance that a hit and run can be determined to be a misdemeanor and not a felony.
 The term misdemeanor sounds lighter compared to the term felony.
 Most of the state’s misdemeanors carry up to one year of jail time and also a hefty $5000 fine.